 Having never read any of Elizabeth Adler’s books before I was impressed with her style of writing and the way the story evolved effortlessly.
 This is one of those lovely books to get lost in – best read on a sunny afternoon in the garden.

 I'm now going to search out Elizabeth Adler's other books.
 She has an extensive back catalogue - so I've many to choose.
 Don’t you just love it when a new ‘favourite’ author pops along!

-My thanks to NetGalley and Penguin Group Viking for an ecopy of this book to review.
+My thanks to NetGalley and St. Martin's Press for an advance digital copy to read and review.

 Post a Comment

 Thanks for taking the time to comment - Jaffareadstoo appreciates your interest.